j4nu5/html5stac-sample-app/README.md

 # Creating a Sandbox

-This tutorial guides you through the sets of steps needed to create a Sandbox environment with Mobstac.
+This tutorial guides you through the steps needed to create a Sandbox environment with Mobstac.
 The tutorial assumes that you have already signed up with [Mobstac For Developers](http://developer.mobstac.com).
 Once you have the sandbox environment ready, you can make full use of the variety of features offered by HTML5stac.

 ## Fork Demo App

-It's always helpful to start with an example while getting familiar with a new framework.
-To help with that we have a demo app available for you to start with.
-To use the Demo App, you can fork the repository on [GitHub](http://github.com/MobStac/HTML5StacDemo/).
+It's always helpful to start with an example to get familiar with a new framework.
+We have a demo app available for you to play with at <http://demo.mobstacapp.com>.
+To modify the Demo App, you can fork the repository at [GitHub](http://github.com/MobStac/HTML5StacDemo/).

-Once you have created a fork of the demo app, please add the fork information to the Demo App already created for you at&nbsp;

-## Get Authentication Token

-Since HTML5stac relies exclusively on [Mobstac API](https://apiv2.mobstac.com/api/2.0/)&nbsp;for content interaction, deployment and authentication, you'll need to get Authentication Token before you can use any of these features.
-To get the authentication token, please visit [https://apiv2.mobstac.com/api/2.0/users/](https://apiv2.mobstac.com/api/2.0/users/) and get the token from the response provided in the console.

-**Please do not share the token with anyone.
-API treats token authenticated requests the same as username/password authenticated requests.**

-## Deploy App to Server
+## Deploy Fork to Server

-To deploy the App to Mobstac, make a POST request to Mobstac API using following curl command:

-    curl -X POST -H "Authorization: Token auth_token" https://apiv2.mobstac.com/api/2.0/accounts/account_id/properties/property_id/apps/app_id/sync-repo/

-We'll cover more on the individual variables mentioned here later.
-In case you don't know what the individual variables are for your use, you may find that out by exploring the API using [API Console](https://apiv2.mobstac.com/api/2.0/).
+To deploy your fork to Mobstac server, hit the Deploy button during Signup and it will get deployed.
+For future deployments, please refer to API Console Tutorial (coming soon).